 Use of reinsurance protection enables the Company to manage and optimise its underwriting portfolio, whilst protecting its balance sheet and maintaining its exposure to the risk limits set by the Board of Directors.
 The steps taken to ensure that both the reinsurance structure and the reinsurance counterparties are appropriate have enabled the Company to remain profitable with little volatility in its financial results.

-During the year there were some reinsurance arrangements alterations as follows:
+During the year there were some reinsurance arrangements alterations based on the needs and objectives of the Company.